 I would go to the company (preferably over the phone) and say “I wanted to let you know that I’m very interested in your company and am excited about the opportunity to (visit the office, have a second interview, etc).
 I do have an offer on the table from another organization with a due date of XXXX, but I feel like your firm might be a better fit for me.
 Specifically, I like XXXX, YYY, and ZZZZ about your organization.
 I don’t know if there is a way to expedite the interview process, but I would like the opportunity to do so if possible.”

-Hayden Duplechain, Career Development Specialist for Management and Supply BBAs agrees and emphasized that tone is very important.
+Hayden Duplechain, Former Career Development Specialist for Management and Supply Chain BBAs and current recruiter for FORVIS agrees and emphasizes that tone is very important.

 I always tell them to reiterate interested in the company and working there, however they have received an offer and that they were hoping to get an answer soon.
 Then ask what the timeline was for making a decision.
 In my opinion, it’s all about the phrasing and making sure it’s not a “you better hurry” but rather “this is my situation”.